gl-inet/docs-astrowarp/docs/faq/index.md

 ---

-### **Why is there no significant increase in speed with connection aggregation?**

-* Check if your speed has already reached the physical limit.
-For Spitz AX (GL-X3000) and Puli AX (GL-XE3000) devices, the aggregated physical limit is around 300 Mbps.

-* The speed aggregation feature may not work effectively in scenarios with significant differences in link quality, such as bandwidth and latency.
-We do not recommend using Ethernet and cellular networks for aggregated connections.

----

 ### **Remote access failed**

 * Check the [node access and resource access settings](../quick_start/index.md/#access-permission-settings) of the network topology map to confirm that the device is allowed to be accessed.